ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-working.html.erb.md

 ### **✅ Retrospectives**

 Retrospectives are pivotal in our team's evolution.
 These condensed and insightful sessions provide a dedicated space for reflection, learning, and growth.
-By analyzing our recent sprint, we identify successes and challenges, enabling us to celebrate achievements and address obstacles.
+By analysing our recent sprint, we identify successes and challenges, enabling us to celebrate achievements and address obstacles.
 Retrospectives foster open communication, empowering team members to share ideas for improvement candidly.
 Through these focused discussions, we refine our strategies, enhance collaboration, and fortify our team dynamics.
 Embracing retrospectives ensures our continuous adaptation and drives us